Deitox/kestrel_engine/docs/ARCHITECTURE.md

 - `src/input.rs` accumulates keyboard/mouse state and tracks held keys used by both the 2D camera and the mesh preview's orbit/free-fly controls.
 - `src/time.rs` tracks elapsed time and maintains the fixed 60 Hz timestep.
 - `src/ecs.rs` hosts the Bevy ECS world: sprites, meshes, transforms, Rapier physics, particle emitters, and utility resources.
-- `src/renderer.rs` owns WGPU device and swapchain setup, sprite batching, the mesh pass, and egui rendering.
+- `src/renderer.rs` orchestrates sprite batching, mesh/shadow/light-cluster passes, and egui rendering while delegating window/swapchain state to `renderer::window_surface`.
+- `src/renderer/window_surface.rs` initializes the WGPU device, swapchain, depth buffers, present-mode toggling, and headless render targets so the main renderer only depends on a narrow API.
 - `src/assets.rs` lazily loads texture atlases and exposes UV lookups to the ECS.
 - `src/mesh.rs` describes CPU-side mesh data and helpers such as procedural cubes or glTF import.
 - `src/mesh_registry.rs` caches CPU/GPU meshes, resolves dependencies, and exposes registered keys to the editor.
 Mesh entities combine a `MeshRef` with a `MeshSurface` component storing material and lighting metadata.